armbian/documentation/docs/contribute/maintainer-guidelines.md

 <strong> What should you do if you run into an issue on the forum?</strong>
 <ul>
-    <li> If the issues is affecting a lot of people, you can create a Jira ticket for the issue to make sure it is reported and seen by developers.</li>
+    <li> If the issue is affecting a lot of people, you can open a GitHub issue to make sure it is reported and seen by developers.</li>
-    <li> If you report an issue and you feel it is important, after 8 weeks you can tag (@Tenkawa) in an reply to the ticket and ask for him to review. </li>
+    <li> If you report an issue and you feel it is important, after 8 weeks you can tag (@Tenkawa) in an reply to the issue and ask for him to review. </li>
     <li> If the issue is important it will be directed to management.
 If it is deemed not important, you will get a reply stating that we do not have a timeline for the fix and that it will be handled by volunteers when/if possible.</li>
 </ul>

-<strong>What should you do if there is a long standing Jira ticket?</strong>
+<strong>What should you do if there is a long-standing GitHub issue?</strong>
 <ul>
-     <li>If you see an issue and you feel it is important, after 8 weeks you can tag (@Tenkawa) in an reply to the ticket and ask for him to review. </li>
+     <li>If you see an issue and you feel it is important, after 8 weeks you can tag (@Tenkawa) in an reply to the issue and ask for him to review. </li>
     <li> If the issue is important it will be directed to management, if it is deemed not important, you will get a reply stating that we don't have a timeline for the fix and that it will be handled by volunteers when possible.</li>
 </ul>
 <p>